vahidfarajidev/notes-repo/Security/2-JWT_Base64URL_Explanation.md

 When creating the signature part of a JWT, we use an algorithm like `HMAC SHA-256`.
 This process ensures the token hasn’t been altered.
 Let’s break it down step-by-step.

+HMAC is a way to create a secure digital signature using a secret key and a hash function (like SHA-256).
+It ensures that the message hasn't been tampered with and was created by someone who knows the secret key.

 ### 🔢 Step-by-Step Signature Creation

 #### 1. Prepare the Header and Payload